02 Mar Factoring & Invoice Discounting

 What is the Difference Between Factoring and Invoice Discounting?

 The main difference is the control over the sales ledger.
-Factoring your debts will mean that you hand responsibility of your credit control over to the finance company.
-In invoice discounting, you retain responsibility over chasing debts.
-In both cases the finance company will pay you a percentage of the value of your invoices.
+Factoring your debts will mean that you hand the responsibility for your credit control over to the finance company.
+In invoice discounting, you retain responsibility for chasing debts.
+In both cases, the finance company will pay you a percentage of the value of your invoices.

 Do I Keep the Risk of my Debts Going Bad?

 Factoring companies can offer to take on the risk of the invoice going unpaid as part of the service, which is known as non-recourse financing.
 Should a customer not pay an invoice, the factoring company will bear the cost.
 This is not the case however if there is a genuine dispute.
 Non- recourse financing is more expensive than recourse financing.